StefanFabian/qml_ros2_plugin/docs/pages/Subscription.rst

     onNewMessage: doStuff(message)
   }

-Note that due to the ``throttleRate`` messages may be dropped even if the ``qos`` is changed to keep more than 1.
+Note that due to the ``throttleRate``, messages may be dropped even if the ``qos`` is changed to keep more than 1.
-To avoid this, set the throttleRate to 0.
+To avoid this, if you want to process all received messages up to the ``keep_last`` history depth, set the throttleRate to 0.

 The ``throttleRate`` limits the rate in which QML receives updates from the given topic.
 By default the Subscriber polls with 20 Hz on the UI thread and will notify of property changes